jneums/sui-wallet/README.md

 # SUI Wallet MCP Server

 A **multi-tenant, non-custodial SUI wallet canister** that functions as an MCP server on the Internet Computer.
-This canister provides any principal (user or canister) with its own unique, secure SUI wallet, derived from its Principal ID.
+Each IC principal (user or canister) automatically gets their own unique, secure SUI wallet derived from their Principal ID using threshold ECDSA.

 ## 🌟 Features

-- **Multi-Tenant Architecture**: Each IC principal automatically gets their own unique SUI wallet
+- **✅ Multi-Tenant Architecture**: Each IC principal automatically gets their own unique SUI wallet
-- **Non-Custodial**: Uses IC's threshold ECDSA for decentralized key management
+- **✅ Non-Custodial**: Uses IC's threshold ECDSA for decentralized key management
-- **Deterministic Key Derivation**: Your SUI address is always derived from your IC identity
+- **✅ Deterministic Key Derivation**: Your SUI address is always derived from your IC identity
+- **✅ Fully Functional Transfers**: Successfully tested on SUI testnet
+- **✅ Blake2b-256 Hashing**: Proper SUI signature scheme implementation
-- **Simple MCP Tools**: Abstract away blockchain complexity with easy-to-use tools
+- **✅ MCP Tools**: Three working tools (address, balance, transfer)
-- **Secure by Design**: No private keys stored; all signing done via IC consensus
+- **✅ Secure by Design**: No private keys stored; all signing done via IC consensus

-This guide assumes you are using `npm` as your package manager.
+## 🚀 Live Demo

+**Canister ID**: `jtr3i-2qaaa-aaaai-q34oq-cai` (IC Mainnet)

+Try it live with the MCP Inspector or integrate it into your AI agent!

 ## Prerequisites